nocalhost/nocalhost.github.io/docs/getting-started.md

 title: Getting started
 ---

-## Before you start
+## Before start

 Prerequisites:

-- A Kubernetes(1.16+) Cluster(Provided by Cloud Platform is recommended although Minikube is fine).
+- A Kubernetes(1.16+) Cluster(prefer to be provided by the Cloud platform or Minikube)
-- kubectl is installed and configured with admin access to your cluster.
+- Configure kubectl for you to be able to access above cluster as admin
-- RBAC must be enabled on your cluster.
+- RBAC must be enabled in above cluster
-- Helm3 installed.
+- Install Helm3
-- Visual Studio Code(1.31+) installed.
+- Install Visual Studio Code(1.31+)
-- Git installed.
+- Install Git

 ## Step 1: Install nhctl and VSCode extension

-Follow this link: [https://nocalhost.dev/installation/](https://nocalhost.dev/installation/){:target="_blank"}
+Reference link: [https://nocalhost.dev/installation/](https://nocalhost.dev/installation/){:target="_blank"}

 ## Step 2: Initialize the cluster and setup Nocalhost Server

-- Option 1: Init Cluster provided by cloud platform, for example: [TKE](https://cloud.tencent.com/product/tke){:target="_blank"} :
+- Option 1: Kubernetes provided by the Cloud platform, such as Tencent [TKE](https://cloud.tencent.com/product/tke){:target="_blank"}

-Execute nhctl init in terminal:
+Initialize at terminal:

 ```
 nhctl init -n nocalhost
 ```

-- Option 2: Init Minikube drived by docker:
+- Option 2: startup minikube derived by docker:

-After **minikube(docker driver)**(`minikube start --driver=docker`) started, execute nhctl init in terminal:
+After **minikube(docker driver)**(`minikube start --driver=docker`) is started, execute the initialization in terminal:
 ```
 nhctl init -n nocalhost -t nodeport -p 80
 ```

-Wait for the starting process:
+Waiting for the initialization process:

 ![](../assets/images/initializing.png)

-After started:
+After the initialization:

 ![](../assets/images/init-completed.png)

-**[FOR MINIKUBE ONLY]: DO NOT CLOSE THIS TERMINAL WINDOW TO KEEP THE PORT FORWARDING**
+**[MINIKUBE WARN]: Please do not close above terminal for the port to be able to keep forwarding**

 !!! note " `nhctl init` command flags"
     - --namespace: to specify which namespace to install.(create automately)
     - --port: to specify which port Nocalhost Web to listen.(Default 80)
     - --set: to overide values for Nocalhost's Helm Chart
-    - --type: to specify service type of Nocalhost Web(nodeport or loadbalaner) You can config flags to adapt your cluster.
+    - --type: to specify service type of Nocalhost Web(nodeport or loadbalaner)
-    - --force: force to init, be careful it will remove all nocalhost old data
+    - --force: to specify if delete old data before initialization

 ## Step 3: Configure and login Nocalhost Server in VSCode

-Enter the Nocalhost Extension page in VSCode, click "Config Server URL" on left panel:
+Open the VSCode extension page, click on the “Config Server URL” button at left:

 ![](../assets/images/config-server-url.png)

-Paste the access url you get from **Step 2**, for example, if you use minikube you should enter fixed address: `http://127.0.0.1:31219`, hit **Enter** on your keyboard.

-Enter username and password:
+Input the access address from Step Two, press Enter to save Input the username and password respectively, press Enter to save:

-- username: foo@nocalhost.dev
+- Username: foo@nocalhost.dev
-- password: 123456
+- assword: 123456

-After signed in, you see this:
+After login, you can find:

 ![](../assets/images/signedin.png)

 ## Step 4: Install demo application: bookinfo

-Click the install icon to install application: bookinfo.
+Click the installation icon at the left to install application  bookinfo

 ![](../assets/images/signedin.png)

-When you click "install" icon, Nocalhost deploy it in your cluster.
+After it, Nocalhost starts to execute the installation.

 ![](../assets/images/wait-for-start.png)

-You can click refresh icon to check the status of application.
+You can click on the refresh icon to check the status of installation and startup process

-After all micro services of bookinfo started, you see this:
+After all microservices startup, you will find

 ![](../assets/images/app-started.png)

-Now, you can access the product page of bookinfo:
+Now, you can visit the appliction website:

 [http://127.0.0.1:39080/productpage](http://127.0.0.1:39080/productpage)